Apple workers in Atlanta become company's 1st retail workers to file to unionize

 CWA said big tech companies like Google, Amazon and Apple fail to give employees who don't work in an office equal standing and respect.

 More than 100 employees are eligible to join the union effort, and at least 30% of workers must sign union authorization cards to show interest for the group to be registered with the National Labor Relations Board.
-70% of the Cumberland Mall workers have shown interest, CWA said.
+Seventy percent of the Cumberland Mall workers have shown interest, CWA said.

 "We welcome the workers who are organizing at Apple and call on the company's management to reject union busting tactics so that they can vote without interference or intimidation," said Ed Barlow, President of CWA Local 3204 in Atlanta.
 "These workers have been indispensable during the pandemic and the high level of service and support they provide is critical to Apple's success."